My Friend

 Cheeks crimson, noses dripping, devilish smiles rising, and big boots trudging heavily, they jettison themselves, scraping briefly atop the icy, roadside heap.

-Undeterred, the flatter, frozen road ahead spawns another attempt, and the unsuspecting walking there find themselves not indirectly in the path of another misguided trajectory.
+Undeterred, the flatter, frozen road ahead spawns another attempt, and the unsuspecting walking ahead find themselves not indirectly in the path of another misguided trajectory.

 Leaving victims strewn in the wake, shouting obscenities, in between fits of laughter.